-A doctor may test your child for diabetes if he or she is overweight, gets little physical activity, or has other risk factors for the disease.
+A doctor may test your child for diabetes if they are overweight, gets little physical activity, or has other risk factors for the disease.
 A risk factor is anything that increases your chances of having a disease.
 Some children are diagnosed with type 2 diabetes when they have a blood or urine test for some other reason.

-The key to treating diabetes is to keep your child's blood sugar levels within a target range.
+The key to treating diabetes is to keep your child's blood glucose levels within a target range.
 To do this:

-You play a major role in helping your child take charge of his or her diabetes care.
+You play a major role in helping your child take charge of their diabetes care.
 Let your child do as much of the care as possible.
-At the same time, give your child the support and guidance he or she needs.
+At the same time, give your child the support and guidance they need.

-The longer a person has diabetes, the more likely he or she is to have problems, such as diseases of the eyes, heart, blood vessels, nerves, and kidneys.
-But if your child can control his or her blood sugar levels every day, it may help to delay the start of or prevent some of these problems later on.
+The longer a person has diabetes, the more likely they are to have problems, such as diseases of the eyes, heart, blood vessels, nerves, and kidneys.
+But if your child can control their blood glucose levels every day, it may help to delay the start of or prevent some of these problems later on.

 Helping your child stay at a healthy weight and get regular exercise can help prevent type 2 diabetes.